pzhaojohnson/RNA2Drawer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`Line Color`: The color of the lines of a tertiary interaction.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;`Line Thickness`: The thickness of the lines of a tertiary interaction.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Top Padding`: The distance from the bases of the tops of the caps.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Top Padding`: The distance between bases and the tops of the caps.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Side Padding`: The distance from the bases of the sides of the caps.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Side Padding`: The distance between bases and the sides of the caps.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Side Length`: How long the sides of the caps are.
+&nbsp;&nbsp;&nbsp;&nbsp;`Side Length`: The length of the sides of the caps.

-Setting the top padding and side length to negative values will draw the caps over the inner sides of the two subsequences of a tertiary interaction.
+Setting `Top Padding` and `Side Length` to negative values will draw the caps over the inner sides of the two subsequences of a tertiary interaction.

 To represent a noncanonical base pair as a tertiary interaction, set the two subsequences to the two positions to pair.
-Often it is desired to uncheck the option to draw the caps over the two positions.
+You may also uncheck the option to draw caps over the two positions.

 ## Saving Your Work